OpenRTDynamics/ORTD/README.md

 On the development host:
  * Linux (Ubuntu is tested)
  * Scilab 5.3. or above.
 It will be automatically installed via the graphical installer.
+ * Please note: Scilab 6 and above does not work so far as the syntax slightly changed breaking the compatibility.

 On the executing / real-time target (can also be the development host):
  * Linux (Ubuntu is tested, rt_preemption is supported but not required)